ANJALIPILLAI2603/dino-rl-project/README.md

 ├── train.py         Training loops for all agents
 ├── models/          Saved trained models
 └── requirements.txt

 🎮 Controls
 Key / Action	Effect
 Esc	Stop and save models
 Window close (×)	Stop and save models

 📌 Key Observations
 Q-Learning learns quickly but may take aggressive actions SARSA is more stable and cautious
-DQN performs better in dynamic environments due to generalization 📌 Conclusion
+DQN performs better in dynamic environments due to generalization

-This project demonstrates how different reinforcement learning algorithms learn and adapt in the same environment.
-While Q-Learning and SARSA provide a strong foundation, DQN shows improved performance in handling dynamic scenarios.

-The real-time visual comparison makes it easier to understand algorithm behavior, making this project both practical and educational.

 👩‍💻 Author
 Anjali Pillai